-Manicouagan Reservoir Area Graphite Projects, Côte-Nord Administrative District of Québec
+Southwest Manicouagan Reservoir Area Graphite Projects, Côte-Nord Administrative District of Québec

-The Manicouagan Reservoir area graphite projects currently comprises of two contiguous properties, Lac Tétépisca (acquired in August 2011) and Lac Tétépisca Nord (staked in fiscal year 2012).
+Focus's Southwest Manicouagan Reservoir area graphite projects currently comprises of two contiguous properties, Lac Tétépisca (acquired in August 2011) and Lac Tétépisca Nord (staked in fiscal year 2012).
 Together, they form one single block of 124 map-designated claims (CDC) claims (total area: 6,676.99 ha) now collectively referred to as the Lac Tétépisca project.
 The Lac Tétépisca project also includes a block of two contiguous CDC claims located 10 km to the South of the Lac Tétépisca property's southern limit (Lac Guéret claim block: total area: 108.15 ha).
+The two CDC claims are embedded in Nouveau Monde Graphite Inc.'s Uatnan property which hosts the Lac Guéret graphite deposit, one of the world's largest undeveloped natural high grade flake graphite deposits.

-The Lac Tétépisca project is located in the north-eastern part of the Grenville geological province of Québec, in the Gagnon Group which is characterized by various gneiss and meta-sediments that were metamorphosed to the upper amphibolite and granulite facies.
+The Lac Tétépisca and Uatnan graphite projects are located in the Southwest Manicouagan Reservoir area of Québec, an emerging flake graphite district in North America.
+The new district lies in the northeastern part of the Grenville geological province of Québec, in the Gagnon Group which is characterized by various gneiss and meta-sediments that were metamorphosed to the upper amphibolite and granulite facies.
 The graphite and iron-rich meta-sedimentary formations of the Gagnon Group were derived from the Paleoproterozoic Labrador Trough sedimentary basin.
-These projects are located within 10 to 20 km from the Lac Guéret graphite deposit at the Uatnan property held by Nouveau Monde Graphite Inc.

-As of November 22, 2024, all 73 CDC claims forming the Lac Tétépisca property were listed as "active" on GESTIM Plus, the Québec government's online mining title management system (https://gestim.mines.gouv.qc.ca/), with the next scheduled biennial claim renewal for six (6) CDC claims to be performed by December 2, 2025 at the latest, and the following biennial renewal for 32 CDC claims to be performed by August 21, 2026.
-The two (2) CDC claims forming the Lac Guéret claims block (CDC 2547381 and 2547382) which is part of the Lac Tétépisca property, are also listed as "active" on GESTIM Plus, with their next biennial claim renewal to be performed by November 27, 2025.
+On February 22, 2025, all 73 CDC claims forming the Lac Tétépisca property were listed as "active" on GESTIM Plus, the Québec government's online mining title management system (https://gestim.mines.gouv.qc.ca/), with the next scheduled biennial claim renewal for six (6) CDC claims to be performed by December 2, 2025 at the latest, and the following biennial renewal for 32 CDC claims to be performed by August 21, 2026.

+The two (2) contiguous CDC claims forming the Lac Guéret claims block (CDC 2547381 and 2547382) which is part of the Lac Tétépisca property, are also listed as "active" on GESTIM Plus, with their next biennial claim renewal to be performed by November 27, 2025, at the latest.

-As of November 22, 2024, all 51 CDC claims forming the Company's Lac Tétépisca Nord property were listed as "active" on GESTIM Plus, with the next biennial renewal for all 51 claims to be performed by December 2, 2025, at the latest.
-IOS Geosciences Inc. who manage the Company's claims in Québec anticipate that all but one of the 51 CDC claims can be renewed using available assessment work credits or using excess credits drawn from nearby claims.
+On February 22, 2025, all 51 CDC claims forming the Company's Lac Tétépisca Nord property were listed as "active" on GESTIM Plus, with the next biennial renewal for all 51 claims to be performed by December 2, 2025, at the latest.
+IOS Geosciences Inc. who manage the Company's claims in Québec anticipate that all but one of the 51 CDC claims can be renewed using available assessment work credits or by using excess credits drawn from nearby claims.